jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 # *August 26, 2021*

 1. `Find successor` - Not too bad if you just do an in order traversal and use extra space.
+Other solution is kind of funky knowing when to get left most child node or right most parent node.
 2. `Height Balanced Tree` - This is kind of similar to Binary Tree diameter actually.

  # *August 27, 2021*